fluxcd/helm-operator/docs/get-started/using-helm.md

 # Get started using Helm

-This guides walks you through setting up the Helm Operator using the available [Helm chart](https://github.com/fluxcd/helm-operator/tree/master/chart/helm-operator).
+This guide walks you through setting up the Helm Operator using the available [Helm chart](https://github.com/fluxcd/helm-operator/tree/master/chart/helm-operator).

 ## Prerequisites